Lesson 1 - Introduction To Acrylic Pouring

 It has many names...
 "Fluid Art", "Pouring Art", "Paint Pouring", "Pour Art", "Acrylic Paint Pouring".

-Acrylic pouring involves mixing acrylic paint with a "Pouring Medium" to loosen it up so you can pour it onto a surface.
+Acrylic pouring involves mixing acrylic paint with a "Pouring Medium" to loosen it, so you can pour it onto a surface.

-A "Pouring Medium" is just a fancy word for liquid which makes acrylic paint become runnier and a more consistent texture.
+A "Pouring Medium" is just a fancy word for a liquid "conditioner" which makes acrylic paint become runnier.

-In art, acrylic pouring produces cool effects, which you will see soon.
+Acrylic pouring produces cool effects called cells, which you can see above.

-There are hundreds of different ways to paint pour, in this course we are taking you over the 5 main, fun techniques to help get you started.
+There are hundreds of different ways to acrylic paint pour, in this course we are taking you over the 5 best techniques to get you started.

 Acrylic Pouring Supplies: